mitchellhillman/mitchellhillman/_posts/2022-09-20-iframe-micro-frontends.md

 ## Parent App (core-ui)

-Component to render a micro-frontend in an `iframe`
+Component to render a micro-frontend in an `iframe`:

 ```
 import React, { useEffect, useState } from 'react';